-To purchase these starter packs, contact a Licensing Solution Provider or your Microsoft account representative.
+To purchase these starter packs, reach out to a Licensing Solution Provider or your Microsoft account representative.

-Get services and support for a successful data centre migration to Azure Government in this starter pack.
+Get services and support for a successful datacenter migration to Azure Government in this starter pack.
 Find helpful resources and learn how to:

 - Transform legacy apps into cloud solutions with the support of subject matter experts.

-- Use Azure as a primary or secondary data centre for expansion and growth.
+- Use Azure as a primary or secondary datacenter for expansion and growth.

 - Migrate existing managed services from a colocation facility to Azure.